Mark Wahlberg demanded to meet his daughter's date, but he got a surprise

 Ella has definitely got her dad's sass — last September you may remember she appeared with Wahlberg on a radio show and challenged him to rap.
 And he did, causing lifetimes of embarrassment!

-Wahlberg has three other children: Michael, 11, Brendan, 9 and Grace, 7 with his wife Reha Durham, whom he wed in 2009.
+Wahlberg has three other children: Michael, 11, Brendan, 9 and Grace, 7 with his wife Rhea Durham, whom he wed in 2009.

 Back to the boyfriend vetting: Wahlberg noted pretty quickly that the young man was pretty savvy in the ways of parents.